Please click here to download a printable PDF version of the policy.

 To determine the appropriate retention period for personal data, we consider:

-In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes.
-In these cases we may use this information indefinitely without further notice to you.
+In some circumstances, we may some anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes.
+In these cases, we may use this information indefinitely without further notice to you.